 (Pocket-lint) - Since the infamous space race of the 1960s, space agencies across the globe have been building, testing and launching various robots, each designed to teach us more about our atmosphere, Moon, the solar system and beyond.

-From the USSR’s first lunar rover of the 1970s to the upcoming launch of the Mars 2020 mission, these robots carry out tasks too dangerous or mundane for humans and visit the most remote, extreme terrains of far gone planets.
+From the USSR’s first lunar rover of the 1970s to the launch of the Mars rovers, these robots carry out tasks too dangerous or mundane for humans, and visit the most remote, extreme terrains of far-gone planets.

 Apollo 15 Moon Buggy

 NASA’s first lunar rover, or moon buggy, didn’t land until Lunokhod 1 had finished its transmissions, in July 1971.

 Launched as part of the manned Apollo 15 mission, the Apollo 15 moon buggy became the first vehicle to be driven on the Moon.

 The beauty of the drivable rover was that it could help astronauts explore beyond their landing site, meaning they could gather much more exotic samples.
 And, during the mission, this particular LRV drove a total of 27km – or three hours and two minutes.
 Technologically, it formed the basis of every rover that has been built and launched since.
 In this picture, taken by Commander Dave Scott, Module Pilot Jim Irwin is pictured with the rover with Mount Hadley in the background.

 In another first, Sojourner was the original robotic rover to land on Mars.
 Named after Sojourner Truth, the African-American activist, the rover explored an area of the Red Planet around its landing site called Ares Vallis.

 This area was flat, making it safe for the rover to land, and was thought to have been the site of an ancient flood.
 From its landing on 4 July 1997 until its final transmission on two months later, Sojourner sent back 550 images of Mars as well as revealing fascinating insights about the type of soil, winds and weather.